DmitriyProvatorov/History-HTML5-HistoryX/README.md

 				  historyX.start (param1, param2, [param3]);
 			    The param3-list of roots of a site divided by a comma.
 An example - "http://mySite,http://www.mySite2,mySite3,mySite4/".
 			     Use/not use 'http://', 'www.', ' a closing slash ' in roots.
-				 If your Site has roots, but вана CMS is not adjusted on an automatic redirect on a certain root to you it is not obligatory
+				 If your Site has roots, but yours CMS is not adjusted on an automatic redirect on a certain root to you it is not obligatory
 				 To specify the list of roots.

 			 Example: